jsr-probitas/probitas/docs/theme.md

 # Theme Specification

 The Theme layer provides semantic coloring used in the Reporter layer.
-Reporters can format output based on semantics (success, failure, skip, etc.) rather than color implementation details.
+Reporters can format output based on semantics (success, failure, etc.) rather than color implementation details.

 ## Overview

 The Theme layer separates the Reporter layer from visual representation, enabling customizable coloring.
-Reporters use semantic coloring methods (like `success`, `failure`, `skip`) without depending on specific color implementations.
+Reporters use semantic coloring methods (like `success`, `failure`) without depending on specific color implementations.

 This abstraction allows: